 The City of Orlando has been working proactively to recruit future-looking air mobility companies like Lilium to the market.
 The City’s air mobility white paper caught the company’s attention as a community eager to embrace new air transportation technology.
 In advance of the company’s call, the City of Orlando had already begun the evaluation of potential vertiports, flight patterns, regulation, and other critical factors well in advance.

-Orlando offered the perfect mix of factors for Lilium’s vertiport including geography, weather, existing industry, and the community’s willingness to embrace new technologies.
-Orlando’s central location in the heavily populated but geographically spread-out state of Florida combined with good flying weather was an ideal option for growth of the company’s regional service.
-The company also favored the region’s strong aerospace and defense and aviation clusters including existing aviation headquarters within Lake Nona such as BBA Aviation/Signature Flight Support and SIMCOM.
+Orlando offered the perfect mix of factors for Lilium’s vertiport, including geography, weather, existing industry, and the community’s willingness to embrace new technologies.
+Orlando’s central location in the heavily populated but geographically spread-out state of Florida, combined with good flying weather, was an ideal option for the growth of the company’s regional service.
+The company also favored the region’s strong aerospace and defense and aviation clusters, including existing aviation headquarters within Lake Nona, such as BBA Aviation/Signature Flight Support and SIMCOM.
 Plus, the Central Florida market makes for an ideal testing ground for new transportation technologies like autonomous vehicles as one of the world’s most visited destinations and largest car rental markets in the country.

 Partnering with Tavistock, the development company behind the future-focused Lake Nona community, Lilium will build an innovative 56,000-square-foot hub featuring breakthrough vertiport architecture that is both functional and beautiful.
 The company plans to create 143 new jobs over the next five years with wages greater than 150 percent of the median wage in Orange County.

 Partnerships and Collaboration: